Leonardo da Vinci machine gun

 • There’s no record that da Vinci’s design was ever built during his lifetime.
 It existed only as sketches in his notebook until modern enthusiasts brought it to life.

-• In Italian, the word ‘catapulta’ is sometimes referred to as Leonardo da Vinci catapulta.
+• In Italian, the word ‘catapulta’ is sometimes referred to as Leonardo da Vinci’s catapulta.

 Modern-Day Uses of Catapults

-In contrast to their original role as siege engines, what is a catapult used for in modern times is remarkably diverse.
+In contrast to their original role as siege engines, the uses of catapults in modern times are remarkably diverse.
 The physics principles that catapults employ have found applications in various modern technologies:

-• The aviation industry catapults to launch planes from aircraft carriers, enabling them to get airborne quickly.
+• The aviation industry catapults planes from aircraft carriers, enabling them to take off quickly.

-• The entertainment industry uses various forms of catapults, from amusement park rides to film and stage effects.
+• The entertainment industry utilizes various forms of special effects, ranging from amusement park rides to film and stage effects.

-• Sports equipment like pitching machines in baseball employ a catapult mechanism.
+• Sports equipment, such as pitching machines in baseball, employs a catapult mechanism.

 Did Da Vinci design a catapult